Bentley Systems Announces Finalists For The 2025 Going Digital Awards

 PT Wijaya Karya (Persero) Tbk (Indonesia) – Refuse-derived Fuel (RDF) Rorotan – Pioneering Sustainable Waste to Energy Solution

-Shanghai Investigation, Design & Research Institute Co., Ltd. (China) – Survey and Design of China's First Pumped-Storage Power Station in a Complex Karst Area - Caiziba Pumped-Storage Power Station in Fengjie, Chongqing
+Shanghai Investigation, Desfairign & Research Institute Co., Ltd. (China) – Survey and Design of China's First Pumped-Storage Power Station in a Complex Karst Area – Caiziba Pumped-Storage Power Station in Fengjie, Chongqing

 -